mikestagney/error-correcting-encoder-decoder/README.md

 # Error Correcting Encoder Decoder

-Uses Hamming code to encode a text file, create random 1-bit errors on each byte and then correct the errors to restore the original text.
+Uses Hamming code to encode a text file, create random 1-bit errors to each byte and then find and correct the errors to restore the original text.

 ## Things learned

 Bit shifting and bit masking

-Significant and parity bits
+Significant bits, parity bits and how to use the XOR operator to find and correct errors

 Hamming(7,4) code

 Using a hex editor to examine files at the binary level

 ### Details